borisshapa/inception-v3-numpy/README.md

 Such results are obtained due to the features of the optimizer __AdaSmooth__.
 It adjusts the parameters depending on how gradient descent behaves.
 That is, he needs time to correctly adjust the coefficient ER.
 Therefore, the convergence of this method is slower.

 Since the method takes into account not only the absolute values of the gradients, but also the overall shift in a certain direction.
-This more accurate information allows you to find more optimal parameters for the model, so the quality when using such an optimizer
+This more accurate information allows you to find more optimal parameters for the model, so the quality when using such an optimizer is higher.